Skip to content

 removed_attributes, model = get_removed_attributes_and_base_net(net=model_loaded)

-model = model.to("cpu")
+model = model_loaded

 model.eval()

-weights, index = get_weights(model, return_index=True)
+weights, index, _ = get_weights(model, return_index=True)

 layer_idx = index[-1]